30 Realistic Relationship Expectations You Should Have - Always!

 In life, we often get what we expect

-Having high expectations is not wrong or unreasonable, nor do they ruin relationships.
 It certainly doesn't mean having unrealistic expectations.
 High expectations mean you reasonably require a romantic partner (and yourself) to exhibit appropriate behaviors and attitudes that enrich the relationship.

-In healthy relationships, people tend to have high expectations for how they are to be treated -- with respect, love, and kindness.
+In secure, healthy relationships, people tend to have high expectations for how they are to be treated -- with respect, love, and kindness.

-Maintaining high reasonable expectations is advantageous.
+Maintaining reasonable high expectations is advantageous.
 It helps foster intimacy and closeness and forms the foundation for a thriving and satisfying relationship.

 Securely Attached individuals have them.
 They won't accept 'crumbs' from a romantic partner-- such as disrespectful behaviors, game-playing, and emotional or physical abuse.